Slamy/Wiki_MiSTer/Frequently-Asked-Questions.md

 ## Is MiSTer hard to set up?
 Is it really only for technical people who like to tinker?

 No and no, but those who enjoy tinkering can get a lot extra out of their MiSTer if they wish.

-[in depth]:  The hardware only requires minimum setup to run (DE-10 Nano board + am HDMI TV).
-Attaching a memory board to your DE-10 is very simple, and wlll allow you to use all cores.
-On the software side, minimally, all that is need is to prepare an SD card from a windows PC by running a simple SD card preparation/installation program and, then putting this card into the DE-10.
-Copying files for use with cores such as ROM can then be done trivially either by copying them into the SD card or transferring them via FTP/network share into your MiSTer.

-For more detail on the set up process you can follow [this Setup Guide](https://github.com/MiSTer-devel/Main_MiSTer/wiki/Setup-Guide)
+The minimum setup only requires attaching a memory board to a DE-10 Nano and making an SD card.
+See [this Setup Guide](https://github.com/MiSTer-devel/Main_MiSTer/wiki/Setup-Guide)

 ## Which cores require SDRAM?

 You can find the updated list at the [SDRAM Requirements by core](https://github.com/MiSTer-devel/Main_MiSTer/wiki/SDRAM-Requirement-by-cores) section

 ## Why does NES core require RAM board when Genesis does not?
 "_The short answer on the NES is because it doesn't use RAM to store graphics (typically; some carts do, though).
-At any given pixel, it can grab graphics data from the Charcter ROMs at any location, so you need the entire graphics ROM to be available within a pixel's time.
+At any given pixel, it can grab graphics data from the Character ROMs at any location, so you need the entire graphics ROM to be available within a pixel's time.
 Genesis has graphics RAM and stores its data there (it's copied from the ROM).
 The graphics RAM for Genesis is put in the core where it can be grabbed very quickly, so it doesn't matter if the CPU was slowed down for very small amounts when it was copied there.
 The NES can't count on that small delay not causing issues when it reads the graphics data._" (GreyRogue)

 ## Does my MiSTer need cooling?

 Yes, you will want at least a heatsink (passive cooling).

-_Long answer:_ While it's fine for general operations, the DE-10 board’s FPGA chip ideally requires a passive heatsink to avoid heat interfering with some of the more complex cores.
-22mm x 22mm is the ideal heatsink size for this.
-Active cooling (a fan) is recommended for long term use.
-Some cores may present corruption/artifacts if the chip is not cooled with a fan.
-A 40mm diameter fan, powered from either the IO board or directly from one of the DE-10’s GPIO pins, is the recommended type for this task.
-Typically this fan is mounted on the optional IO board, however it can also be mounted on a 3D-printed plate or hand-cut piece of plastic or cardboard if you do not need or have an IO board.
+22mm x 22mm is the ideal size.
+Active cooling (a fan) helps but is not strictly required.

 ## What power supply is compatible with MiSTer / DE-10 Nano?

 The DE10 boards needs a 5V power supply with at least 2A.
-One such PSU is included with the DE10-Nano board.
 The connector is a coaxial "barrel" plug of 5.5 mm outer diameter and 2.1 mm inner diameter, center positive.

 ## My MiSTer needs a case.
 What should I do?

-There are two routes you can take:  either make it yourself or purchase a case from an online vendor.
-For purchasing the most popular cases are the Official (PCB) Case or the 3D printed case.
-In DiY, various users have made custom cases out of metal, acrylic and/or wood, but the most popular method is to 3D print an enclosure.
-You can find the necessary 3D print files online (e.g. thingiverse).
+There are two routes you can take; either make it yourself or purchase a case from an online vendor.
+For DiY, you can find the necessary 3D print files online (e.g. thingiverse).

 ## What kind of screws do I use with the DE-10 Nano's 14mm long brass standoffs?